2Ryo1/11401_CS203A/studynote/Graph.md

 # Graph
 A collection of vertices (nodes) connected by edges that can represent relationships between entities.
-Unlike trees, graphs can have cycles and edges can be directed or undirected.
+Unlike trees, **graphs can have cycles and edges can be directed or undirected**.

-Graphs are used to model networks like social connections, transportation systems, or web pages with hyperlinks.
+**Graphs are used to model networks like social connections, transportation systems, or web pages with hyperlinks**.

 **G = (V, E)**
 - V: a set of vertices (also called nodes or points)